Toric moment mappings and Riemannian structures: A Klein correspondence

-To better understand $1'$, we recall that $\Lambda^2_+\mathcal{H}^*$ denotes the 3-dimensional space of \emph{self-dual} 2-forms, and that the 2-sphere $S^2$ of unit self-dual forms parametrizes those almost complex structures on $\mathcal H=\R^4$ comptible with both metric and orientation.
-When combined with a standard almost complex structure on $\mathcal V$, we obtain a positively-oriented almost complex structure on $\R^6$. \smallbreak
+To understand $1'$, recall that the 2-sphere of unit self-dual forms parametrizes OCS's on $\mathcal H=\R^4$ compatible with both metric and orientation.
+When combined with a standard almost complex structure on $\mathcal V$, we obtain a positively-oriented OCS on $\R^6$.\smallbreak

-The results of Section~3 can be exploited to establish a mapping between singular polytopes induced by the Klein correspondence.
-We explain this next.

-A mixed structure in $\sF_1=\sF_{211}$ determines an OCS $J$, namely its projection via $\pi_1$.
+The results of Section~3 can be exploited to establish a mapping between moment polytopes induced by the Klein correspondence.
+A MS in $\sF^+$ determines an OCS $J$, namely its projection via $\pi_1$.
 This $J$ identifies the tangent space $T_pM$ with $\C^3$, and $J$-invariant splittings of $\R^6$ are parametrized by complex 1-dimensional (or complementary 2-dimensional) subspaces in $\C^3$, i.e.\ by the projective space $\CP^2$.
-Thus, the set of mixed structures fibres over the set of compatible OCS's with fibre $\CP^2$.
-The inverse image by $\pi_1$ of an OCS $J\in\sP^+$ inside $\sF_1$ is determined by answering the question: ``which are the OPS's whose 2-plane is both $J$-invariant and oriented consistently with $J$?''
-Working in terms of 2-forms, we take the non-degenerate 2-form $\omega$ associated to $J$ add to it a simple $2$-form $f\wedge Jf$ representing the $J$-ivariant plane in question.
-For instance, $\mu_T(\pi^{-1}_1(J_0))$ is the face generated by the vertices in the truncated tetrahedron.
-In view of the results of Section 2 and the symplectic nature of the fibrations (recall Proposition \ref{main}), we conclude that the set of mixed structures compatible with $J$ is a subset of $\sF_1$ invariant by $\exp(\imath\frac{\pi}{2}\cdot\nu_1)$.
-Figure~\ref{klein1} represents the map between polytopes induced by the projections $\pi_1$ and $\pi_2$.
+Thus, the set of MS's fibres over the set of compatible OCS's with fibre $\CP^2$.

+The inverse image by $\pi_1$ of an OCS $J\in\sP^+$ inside $\sF^+$ is determined by answering the question: ``which are the OPS's whose 2-plane is both $J$-invariant and oriented consistently with $J$?''
+Working in terms of 2-forms, we take the non-degenerate 2-form $\omega$ associated to $J$ and add to it a simple $2$-form $v\wedge Jv$ representing the $J$-invariant plane in question.
+For instance, $\mu_T(\pi^{-1}_1(J_0))$ can be easily determined by the technique introduced in Section~3, we see that $\mu_T(\omega_0+\alpha (v\wedge J_0v))$ belongs to the plane In view of the results of Section~2 and the symplectic nature of the fibrations (recall Proposition \ref{main}), we conclude that the set of MS's compatible with $J_0$ gets mapped by $\mu_T$ onto the triangular face of the truncated tetrahedron, generated by the vertices This is a subset of $\sF^+$ of points fixed by $\exp(\imath\frac{\pi}{2}\cdot\la_1)$.
+Lemma~\ref{tec} gives the possibility to interpret the edges of this triangular face.
+For instance the edge joining the first two vertices in \eqref{vertices} is the projection of a set invariant under $C_1$ and $C_2$.
+It represents the $S^2$ of $J_0$-invariant and consistently oriented planes in the span $\langle e^1,e^2, e^3, e^4\rangle$.
+Figure~\ref{klein1} represents the map between polytopes induced by the maps $\pi_1$ and $\pi_2$.